garystafford/nasa-api-module/README.md

 }
 ```

-To install module from GitHub
+To install module from the existing GitHub project

 ```text
 {